wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     *   (b) contravenes or fails to comply with any condition imposed under subsection (2).

-    (4) Every person who commits an offence against subsection (3) is liable,---
+    (4) Every person who commits an offence against subsection (3) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000: